Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Introduction

-Laser cooling is a well-established experimental technique for obtaining extremely low temperatures of atomic ensembles.
+Laser cooling is a well-established experimental technique for obtaining extremely low temperatures of atomic ensembles\footnote{The temperature of standard gasses is given by the width of the stationary, Gaussian momentum distribution.
+In the context of this work, however, momentum distributions typically deviate from Gaussianity and hence the definition is more subtle, and is discussed at length at the end of Sec.~\ref{Section:Momentum}.}.
 A momentum-dependent friction force is generated by external optical fields, reducing the atoms' momentum towards zero.
 The canonical example is that of Doppler cooling~\cite{Hansch1975,Phillips1998,Wineland1975,Wineland1978} where pairs of counter-propagating beams, detuned from the relevant two-level atomic resonance, selectively reduce the momentum of fast-moving atoms.
-The associated minimal Doppler temperature $T_D$ is given by $k_B T_D =\hbar \Gamma/2$, where $\Gamma$ is the natural linewidth of the excited state, $k_B$ is the Boltzmann constant and $\hbar$ is the reduced Planck constant.
-This was originally thought to be a fundamental limit for the ability to laser cool atomic systems.
-It was, therefore, a great surprise when temperatures below the Doppler limit were obtained experimentally~\cite{Chu1998Nobel,CCT1998Nobel} via a process later coined ``Sisyphus cooling".
-The key to explaining this discovery was the multilevel, degenerate nature of atoms.
+The associated minimal Doppler temperature $T_D$ - brought about by the balance between the friction and random emissions of photons jolting the atoms - is given by $k_B T_D =\hbar \Gamma/2$, where $\Gamma$ is the natural linewidth of the excited state, $k_B$ is the Boltzmann constant and $\hbar$ is the reduced Planck constant.
+This was originally thought to be a fundamental limit for the ability to laser cool atomic systems and it was, therefore, a great surprise when temperatures below the Doppler limit were obtained experimentally~\cite{Chu1998Nobel,CCT1998Nobel} via a process later coined ``Sisyphus cooling" (Sec.~\ref{Section:IntroMechanism}).
+The key to explaining this discovery was the multilevel, degenerate nature of realistic atoms.
 The random momentum recoils $\hbar k$ due to scattered photons give rise to a second lower bound for the temperature, the recoil limit $k_B T_R/2 = \hbar^2 k^2 /2M = E_R$, where $E_R$ is the recoil energy, $M$ is the atomic mass and $k$ is the wavenumber.
+Temperatures even lower than the recoil limit have been achieved through other techniques such as sub-recoil laser cooling~\cite{Aspect1988,Bardou1994}, Raman and Raman-sideband cooling~\cite{Kasevich1992,Vuletic1998} and evaporative cooling~\cite{Anderson1995}, relying on different physical mechanisms.